dedeha39/Deep-Learning---Zero_to_GAN/README.md

 "Deep Learning with PyTorch: Zero to GANs" is a beginner-friendly online course offering a practical and coding-focused introduction to deep learning using the PyTorch framework.
 Enroll now to start learning.

-- Watch live hands-on tutorials on YouTube
 - Train models on cloud Jupyter notebooks
 - Build an end-to-end real-world course project
-- Earn a verified certificate of accomplishment

 ## Course Outline